 We show that consumption-based asset pricing models with time-separable preferences generate realistic amounts of stock price volatility if one allows for small deviations from rational expectations.
-When rational investors hold subjective beliefs about price behavior, they optimally learn from past price observations.
+Rational investors with subjective beliefs about price behavior optimally learn from past price observations.
 This imparts momentum and mean reversion into stock prices.
-The estimated model quantitatively accounts for the observed volatility of returns, the volatility and persistence of the price-dividend ratio and the predictability of long-horizon returns.
-It passes a formal statistical test for the overall goodness of fit, provided one excludes the equity premium from the set of moments.
+The model quantitatively accounts for the volatility of returns, the volatility and persistence of the price-dividend ratio, and the predictability of long-horizon returns.
+It passes a formal statistical test for the overall fit of a set of moments provided one excludes the equity premium.